 The remainder of the paper is organized as follows.
 In the next section, we present the real-time system model and in Section 3, we present our error model.
 Section 4 gives a brief summary of the Controller Area Network.
-Section 5 describes our proposed methodology and finally Section 6 concludes the paper.
+Section 5 describes our proposed methodology together with an illustrative example, and finally Section 6 concludes the paper.